How Much Honey Do Bees Make?

 If done correctly (as nature intends), honey production can be done without harming the bees or the environment.

-Take our own forests right here in NZ as an example — New Zealand is known for having some of the healthiest bee stock in the world, and we here at Manukora have ethical beekeeping to thank.
+Take our own forests right here in New Zealand as an example — we have some of the healthiest bee stock in the world.

-Our bees are dedicated to their craft, and with Manuka honey considered a rarity, how are they making enough to keep up with demand?
-Well, you may be surprised at how efficient these clever insects are and how the right environment and care can result in heaping amounts of this delicious and unique nectar.
+At Manukora, our bees are dedicated to their craft.
+Yet, with Manuka honey considered a rarity, how are they making enough to keep up with demand?
+Well, you might be surprised at how efficient these clever insects are — and how the right environment and care can result in heaping amounts of this delicious and unique nectar.

 What Can Ethical Beekeeping Accomplish?

-While bees are known for their honey, they’re also the reason we enjoy the delicious nuts, fruits, and veggies we love, not to mention the trees and other greenery they pollinate.
+While bees are known for their honey-making, they’re also the reason we enjoy the delicious nuts, fruits, and veggies we all know and love.
+We can also thank them for the trees and other greenery they pollinate.

-While the rest of the world's bee population is decreasing rapidly, New Zealand beekeepers, especially the ones working with us here at Manukora, take extra-special care of our bees.
+While the rest of the world's bee population is decreasing rapidly, New Zealand beekeepers, especially the ones working with us here at Manukora, take extra special care of the bees.

 While incredibly hard-working and dedicated, bees are fragile creatures and must be given copious amounts of care.
-A bee’s environment affects their honey and how much they can make.
+After all, a bee’s environment affects its honey and how much it can make.

 If they aren’t in a pure environment with a steady supply of nectar and pollen, that will show when it comes to the amount of honey produced.
-Luckily, Manukora considers each of these variables before placing our hives.
+Luckily, at Manukora, we consider each of these variables before placing our hives.

 Does It Matter Where Bees Live?

 Where bees live is vital to honey output and overall quality.
-Without a pure, flourishing environment, the bees can’t flourish.
+Without a pure, flourishing environment, the bees can’t flourish either.

-We strategically place our bees in the most remote regions of the New Zealand forest in an environment known for its copious Manuka flowers and the Leptospermum scoparium (Manuka tea tree) nectar within them.
+This environment is known for its copious amounts of Manuka flowers and the Leptospermum scoparium (Manuka tea tree) nectar within them.

-We believe beekeeping should be kept all-natural — the bees know what they’re doing.
+We believe beekeeping should be kept all-natural; after all, the bees know what they’re doing!

 Why Are Manukora’s Bees So Healthy?